-The Department of Defense (DoD) provides members of the Uniformed Services, dependents, and other eligible individuals with distinct identification (ID) cards to identify their status as active duty, Reserve, or retired members and as an authorization card for Uniformed Services' benefits.
+The Department of Defense provides members of the uniformed services, dependents and other eligible individuals with distinct identification cards to identify their status as active-duty, reserve or retired members and as an authorization card for uniformed services' benefits.
 This article provides some background information on eligibility requirements and card types, as well as how to get or replace your ID card.

 Card types and eligibility

-There are two main types of ID cards provided by the DoD: the Common Access Card (CAC) and the Uniformed Services ID Card.
+There are two main types of ID cards provided by the DoD: the Common Access Card and the uniformed services ID card.

-- CAC.
-The CAC, a "smart" card about the size of a credit card, is the standard identification for active duty military personnel, Selected Reserve, DoD civilian employees, and eligible contractor personnel.
+- Common Access Card - The CAC, a "smart" card about the size of a credit card, is the standard identification for active duty military personnel, Selected Reserve, DoD civilian employees and eligible contractor personnel.
 It is also the principal card used to enable access to buildings and controlled spaces, and it provides access to defense computer networks and systems.

-- D Form 2 (Retired).
-This card is for retired members entitled to retired pay, members on the Temporary Disability Retired List (TDRL), and members on the Permanent Disability Retired List (PDRL).
+- Department of Defense Form 2 (retired) - This card is for retired members entitled to retired pay, members on the Temporary Disability Retired List and members on the Permanent Disability Retired List.

-- DD Form 2 (Reserve Retired).
-This ID card is for retired members of the Reserves and National Guard under the age of sixty.
+- Department of Defense Form 2 (reserve retired) - This ID card is for retired members of the reserves and National Guard younger than 60 years of age.

-- DD Form 1173.
-This ID card is for dependents of active duty service members of the regular components, Reserve Component service members on active duty for more than thirty days, retirees, Medal of Honor recipients, former members in receipt of retired pay, Transitional Health Care Members (TAMP), 100% Disabled Veterans (DAV), and Ship's Officers and Crewmembers of National Oceanic and Atmospheric Administration (NOAA) Vessels.
-The DD Form 1173 is also the ID card for surviving dependents of active duty and retired military members, Medal of Honor recipients, and DAVs, as well as accompanying family members of authorized civilian personnel at certain installations when required to reside on a military installation.
+- Department of Defense Form 1173 - This ID card is for dependents of active-duty service members of the Active Component, Reserve Component service members on active duty for more than 30 days, retirees, Medal of Honor recipients, former members in receipt of retired pay, members in the Transitional Health Care Program, 100% disabled veterans and ship's officers and crewmembers of National Oceanic and Atmospheric Administration vessels.
+The DD Form 1173 is also the ID card for surviving dependents of active-duty and retired military members, Medal of Honor recipients and 100% disabled veterans, as well as accompanying family members of authorized civilian personnel at certain installations when required to reside on a military installation.

-- DD Form 2765.
-This ID card is for Medal of Honor recipients, DAVs, former service members in receipt of retired pay, TAMPS, and other benefits-eligible categories as described in DoD policy.
+- Department of Defense Form 2765 - This ID card is for Medal of Honor recipients, 100% disabled veterans, former service members in receipt of retired pay, service members in the Transitional Health Care Program and other benefits-eligible categories as described in DoD policy.

 Getting an identification card

-- Registration and enrollment.
-You must be registered in the Defense Enrollment Eligibility Reporting System (DEERS) by completing DD Form 1172-2.
-If you are a dependent, an active duty or retired service member must take action to register you and ensure you are correctly entered in DEERS.
+- Registration and enrollment - You must be registered in the Defense Enrollment Eligibility Reporting System by completing DD Form 1172-2.
+If you are a dependent, an active-duty or retired service member must take action to register you and ensure you are correctly entered in DEERS.

-- Background investigation.
-If you are an applicant for a CAC, your sponsor will initiate a background check involving a Federal Bureau of Investigation (FBI) fingerprint check and a National Agency Check with Written Inquiries (NACI) check.
-Since the NACI process can take up to eighteen months, you may be issued a CAC before the process is completed and after a favorable fingerprint return.
+- Background investigation - If you are an applicant for a CAC, your sponsor will initiate a background check involving a Federal Bureau of Investigation fingerprint check and a National Agency Check with Written Inquiries check.
+Since the NACI process can take up to 18 months, you may be issued a CAC before the process is completed and after a favorable fingerprint return.
 If the NACI process is completed and you are not approved, however, your CAC will be revoked.
-A background investigation is not required for Uniformed Services ID cards.
+A background investigation is not required for uniformed services ID cards.

-- Obtaining your card.
-Once your DEERS registration is complete, you must visit a Real-Time Automated Personnel Identification System (RAPIDS) site for final verification and processing.
+- Obtaining your card - Once your DEERS registration is complete, you must visit a Real-Time Automated Personnel Identification System site for final verification and processing.
 When you go to a RAPIDS site, you must bring two forms of ID in original form.
 At least one form of ID must bear a photo (for example, a passport or a driver's license).
-If you are a dependent, your sponsor may need to accompany you, unless DD Form 1172-2 has been signed in front of the Verifying Official, signed by the sponsor and notarized, or signed using a general Power of Attorney.
-You can locate the nearest RAPIDS site through the Defense Manpower Data Center (DMDC) RAPIDS Site Locator website.
+If you are a dependent, your sponsor may need to accompany you, unless DD Form 1172-2 has been signed in front of the verifying official, signed by the sponsor and notarized, or signed using a general Power of Attorney.
+You can locate the nearest RAPIDS site through the Defense Manpower Data Center RAPIDS site locator website.

 Keeping your ID card secure

 Some commercial establishments request government identification to verify military affiliation or to provide government rates for services.
-While these establishments can ask to see your government ID, photocopying a United States government ID card is a violation of law punishable by both fine and/or imprisonment.
-Although there are some instances where photocopying is authorized (i.e., doctor's offices, hospitals, etc.), it is usually best for you to use a state drivers license or other form of photo identification if a business insists on photocopying your identification.
+While these establishments can ask to see your government ID, photocopying a U.S. government ID card is a violation of law punishable by both fine and/or imprisonment.
+Although there are some instances where photocopying is authorized (doctor's offices, hospitals, etc.), it is usually best for you to use a state drivers license or other form of photo identification if a business insists on photocopying your identification.